K-casein: Structure

 Caseins are a family of phosphoproteins (αS1, αS2, β, κ) that account for nearly 80% of bovine milk proteins and that form soluble aggregates are known as "casein micelles" in which κ-casein molecules stabilize the structure.
 There are several models that account for the spatial conformation of casein in the micelles.
-One of them proposes that the micellar nucleus is formed by several submicelles, the periphery consisting of microvellosities of κ-casein Another model suggests that the nucleus is formed by casein-interlinked fibrils.
+One of them proposes that the micellar nucleus is formed by several submicelles, the periphery consisting of microvillosities of κ-casein Another model suggests that the nucleus is formed by casein-interlinked fibrils.
 Finally, the most recent model proposes a double link among the caseins for gelling to take place.
 All 3 models consider micelles as colloidal particles formed by casein aggregates wrapped up in soluble κ-casein molecules.